alankc/IMGA-System/README.md

 The model of the robots used in the simulation was adapted from the repository: https://github.com/RafBerkvens/ua_ros_p3dx

 To run the simulation, the user needs to clone this repository in his ROS workspace.
-Then, compile the system and install and configure the with the system tables.
+Then, compile the system and install and configure the database with the system tables.
 With the requirements met, just run the following commands in the order they appear:

 ### To run the environment
 roslaunch p3dx_simulation sim_alan_warehouse.launch